yaronf/I-D/STAR-Request/draft-sheffer-acme-star-request.md

 # Introduction

 This document is a companion document to {{I-D.ietf-acme-star}}.
-To avoid duplication, we give here a barebones description of the motivation for this solution.
+To avoid duplication, we give here a bare-bones description of the motivation for this solution.
 For more details and further use cases, please refer to the introductory sections of {{I-D.ietf-acme-star}}.